Home Theater Headphones Are A Good Idea

 Before you know it, your neighbor/parent/significant other starts nagging to you about cutting it down; or off even.

-Blah.
-That’s never a fun situation, especially when you just want to enjoy your stuff.
-But there is a workaround for those late nights and times where your speakers can’t be used; cue headphones!
+Yeah that’s never a fun situation, especially when you just want to enjoy your stuff.
+But luckily for your, there’s a workaround for those late nights and times where your speakers can’t be used; cue headphones!

-See most people would associate headphones with listening to music normally.
+See most people would associate headphones with listening to music or even gaming normally.
 But with a little thinking outside of the box, guess what else they could be used for?

 Yup you guessed it, home theater!